Skip to main content

 Retrieve cross-referenced properties

-To retrieve properties from cross-referenced objects, specify the following items:
+To retrieve properties from cross-referenced objects, specify:

 • The cross-reference property